Worried About Sexual Identity?

 What can I do about it?

 - Get support & get informed!
-The Counseling Center’s LGBTQI+ Support Group meets most Fridays from 2:30-3:30pm in the Walker Room (Memorial Union) during the Fall and Spring semesters.
+The Counseling Center’s LGBTQI+ Support Group meets most Thursdays from 3:00-4:00 pm in the Rainbow Resource Center (Memorial Union) during the Fall and Spring semesters.

 - Check out the Rainbow Resource Center (2nd floor of the Memorial Union) for books and movies on LGBTQ issues or just to hang out.